 What do you think – are you a house sitter or a homeowner?
 What is your take on the house sitting exchange?
 Anything we missed for avoiding potentially bad house sits?
 Leave your thoughts in the comments below!

-*Editor’s note: This post was originally posted in March 2017 and was updated in July 2019.
+*Editor’s note: This post was originally posted in March 2017 and has been substantially updated.